TAMI KLIMPEL

 -

-It’s no secret that Dakota County communities are addressing various water quality issues, as our own neighboring communities of Hastings and Apple Valley are also working with Minnesota Department of Health (MDH) on remediation issues.
-And like you, I also received the February 2026 notification of gross alpha radiation detection in Rosemount Well #8.
+It’s no secret that Dakota County communities are addressing various water quality issues, as our own neighboring communities of Hastings and Apple Valley are also working with Minnesota Department of Health (MDH) on remediation issues of their own.

 The good news is that a team including Public Works, a third-party consultant, and residents on our Utility Commission are already working toward solutions in collaboration with MDH.
+Initial options were shared at the Utilities Commission meeting in March 2026.

 -